+Public good, including accessibility, educational potential, economic impact or any other public benefit resulting from the proposed Project. upUp to up to 10

-Historic significance, meaning the relative importance of the property or site in connection with prehistory or historical events, developments or personalities.
-This may also refer to the relative importance of the information that forms the basis of the proposed exhibit. up to 10 points Need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources.
-This may also refer to the need to update the out-dated information and/or design of a museum exhibit. up to 10 points Appropriateness of the proposed project scope of work, budget, and timeline in relation to the property, site, resources, collections or information that forms the basis of the proposed project. up to 10 points
+Need for the proposed project or activity, as it relates to the preservation of the history of Florida and/or its historical and archaeological resources.
+This may also refer to the need to update the out-datedoutdated information and/or design of a museum exhibit.